adore-school-acct/gr11-law-notes/content/U4 - Civil Law and Disputes/cy-exam-review.md

 	- Little evidence typically in sexual assault torts
 	- If on balance of probabilities, assault did happen, sufficient to rule for plaintiff and make defendant pay
 	- Even in criminal sexual assault cases, corroborating evidence not required

+**Legal Significance**

+- Reinforces existing standard that civil suits are based on a *balance of probabilities*
+- Judge favours more likely scenario
+- Corroborating evidence not required for sexual assault cases even in criminal cases

 ### Case: *WIC Radio Ltd.* v. *Simpson*, [2008] S.C.C.
 40 (CanLII)